jaronheard/eslint-plugin-jsx-fragments/README.md

 # eslint-plugin-jsx-fragments

-Ensure that React is imported whenever the fragment syntax is used
+Ensure that React is imported and marked used in any file with a Fragment, ignoring any JSX pragmas and shared settings.

 ## Installation